You can use any generic midi device to remote control the mixer via Mixing Station.

 Value source: Selects which midi parameter should be used as a value source.
 Example: A fader sends midi CC events.
-The position of the fader will be sends as
+The position of the fader will be sent as

 Valueof the CC command so this parameter should be used.
 Select

-Param Bto select the second parameter which is in this case the
+Param Bto choose the second parameter which in this case is the

-Note: Buttons do not require a value source because the action will be triggered as soon as a matching midi command was received.
+Note: Buttons do not require a value source because the action will be triggered as soon as a matching midi command is received.

 Additional button settings

-- Output "on" value: Sets the value that should be send when the button is currently
+- Output "on" value: Sets the value that should be sent when the button is currently

 on.
 Some midi devices can show different colors depending on the midi value so this parameter can be used to change the color.